Annual Election of ACM@UIOWA - Spring 2020

 SPECIAL RESULT - CANDIDATE WINS MULTIPLE POSITIONS: If a candidate wins multiple positions, they will be allowed to accept whichever position they wish to fill, but will not (purposefully) be informed of the consequences (i.e. who will win the other position in their stead).
 For elections they won but did not accept, the instant runoff procedure will be re-run, but with a redistribution of their votes in the first round.
 For elections they lost, their votes will only be redistributed if the procedure has to be re-run because of another Special Result (i.e. once someone "wins" and "accepts" a position, they cannot unwin it).

-SPECIAL RESULT - TIE: In the event of a tie, the final two candidates will be re-voted on by eligible voters present at the Annual Election Meeting.
+SPECIAL RESULT - TIE: In the event of a tie, the final two candidates will be re-voted on.
 If the tie persists a second time, the President will cast, change, or rescind their vote (depending if they voted or did not) based on the advice of their Officers, effectively deciding the election.

 IN THE EVENT OF VACANCIES FOLLOWING THE ANNUAL ELECTION: Nominations for a Special Election will open immediately, and eligibility will be extended to all who achieve ACM@UIOWA Member status by the day of the election.
 Voting eligibility will likewise be extended.
 If such a scenario arises, more details will be promulgated by the day following the regular election.